Kellogg MBA Essay Questions and Tips

 3. This question will be based on a challenge you’ve faced and what you’ve learned from it.

-Once the clock starts ticking, you will have 20 seconds to prepare and 60 seconds to answer each question.
+Once the clock starts, you have 20 seconds to prepare and 60 seconds to answer.
 Focus the bulk of your practice on getting the timing right – a minute is shorter than you think!
 That said, content is important too and it should be complementary, not repetitive with the rest of your application.
-Since you don’t know the exact prompt for the last question, prepare a few (2-3) brief stories that might fit.
-Reflect on what each challenge has taught you and how you have put these learnings into practice since.
+Prepare two or three versatile stories, as you will not know the final prompt in advance.
+For each, clearly articulate the challenge, the specific lessons learned, and how you implemented those insights.

 If you’d like assistance with your Kellogg essays or your broader MBA application strategy, click here to schedule an initial consultation!